 This is my munchkin and me enjoying our flight together.
 Picture credits: Deenaz Raisinghani

 Feeding a baby during travel can be a good experience for sure.
 One needs to keep in mind that a baby will need extra care and nutrition while travelling so they stay hydrated and the mother is relaxed.

 During airplane journeys, it’s recommended that the mother feeds her baby during takeoff and landing to avoid ear pain so I used to do that each time.
 I was breastfeeding exclusively during our first airplane journey so she slept comfortably through the flight.

 |I carried a feeding cover along and made sure she was well nursed through the flight.
 If you are formula feeding your child, it is better to pack smaller tubs of formula ready to be mixed or premixed bottles ready to be fed at intervals so the child doesn’t have to cry for a feed.|

 Of course, washing and sterilizing on the go is a little tough but you can always carry separate feeds in smaller bottles, or sanitizing liquid for nipples and bottles that you can use.

 I’ve seen some mothers carry expressed milk on the go and this is a great idea while travelling as it gives you more comfort.
-I remember that I used to wear a feeding necklace while nursing the baby on the flight or in the car, and she would love playing with the colourful beads as she drifted off to sleep.
+I remember that I used to wear a feeding necklace while nursing the baby on the flight or in the car, and she would love to play with the colourful beads as she drifted off to sleep.

 For older kids, checking the child meal option is a great idea as some airlines provide fantastic kiddie meals, but also carry some fresh fruit or freeze-dried fruits/trail mix packs when you travel.
 Keep them hydrated and make them chew on something when they take off and land to ease the ear pressure.